 We’ve completed the Understand phase of the 2022 CSA transition.
 This phase was about understanding what works well and what does not work well in our current state – from both a Chorus and RSP perspective.
 We hosted two understand workshops with RSPs on 29 and 30 October.
 These workshops explored a range of current pain points, and how they show up for RSPs.
 We then defined which of those pain points are the most important from an RSP perspective through a prioritisation activity.
 In addition, we’ve run internal workshops to capture the Chorus view on pain points and prioritisation.
 We used this consolidated information to identify key themes and a priority categorisation of those themes to help us define the transition scope.
 You can check out more details about the understand outputs - please refer to the resources section.

-We are currently in the second phase of the 2022 CSA transition, being the ‘design phase’.
-This phase is about co-designing possible future states for priority issues for us to consider and refine together.
-Your feedback during the understand phase suggested a preference for Chorus to provide more detailed information about its view of what a potential future state may look like for some issues, rather adopt a co-design approach.
-On that basis, this phase is also about us using the understand insights to develop strawman future state proposals on certain agreed matters.
+We have completed the second phase of the 2022 CSA transition, being the ‘design phase’.
+This phase was about co-designing possible future states for priority issues for us to consider and refine together.
 We hosted two co-design workshops with RSPs on change (Wednesday 18 November) and end-customer relationships (Monday 7 December).
 These workshops explored what a potential future state could look like for these areas.
 As part of the understand phase, we agreed it was not appropriate to progress the following issues via co-design: (1) regulatory changes required in time for 2022 (2) price change mechanics; and (3) liability, security and insurance provisions.
 Instead, Chorus prepared strawman proposals for RSP consideration.
+All of the design phase outputs were published Friday 18 December.

 Test and learn